c565659/MANUAL_AI_SYSTEM/DATABASE/QA/Manual_Production_Checklist.md

 - [ ] No page frame overlaps another page frame.
 - [ ] Content remains inside the correct page frame.
 - [ ] One separate artboard was not created for every page.
+- [ ] Every manual page has a visible rectangular page-frame outline in the working AI file.
+- [ ] Every page-frame outline exactly matches the selected Template dimensions.
+- [ ] All page-frame outlines have no fill.
+- [ ] All page-frame outlines use a consistent stroke appearance.
+- [ ] All page-frame outlines are placed on the `01_GUIDES` layer.
+- [ ] All page-frame outlines remain editable vector rectangles.
+- [ ] Page-frame outlines are preserved in the editable AI file.
+- [ ] Page-frame outlines do not appear in the final exported PDF.
+- [ ] Page-frame outlines do not appear in the print-ready PDF.
 ---

 ## Page Number Position Verification